Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show realistic light and shadows/README.md

-# Realistic lighting and shadows
+# Show realistic light and shadows

 Show realistic lighting and shadows for a given time of day.